chimera-linux/chimera-linux.github.io/_docs/installation.md

 ### Device-specific images

 Use these if your device is explicitly supported.
+Device images are typically meant to be flashed onto an SD card, but this may vary based on the device.
+Do note that SD card images have the root filesystem journal disabled.

 ### Root filesystem tarballs